40 Delicious SIBO Christmas Recipes

 How good is pumpkin pie?
 I'm completely in love with the creamy filling which is offset with the nutty crunch of the pecan base.
 This version is best served cold, as it helps it set the filling, but it most definitely doesn't detract from the spectacular flavours.
 This recipe is available here and also featured in the SIBO Family Favourites Cookbook.

 Fresh berries aren't in season in December in the northern hemisphere (but they are here in Australia), so I use good quality frozen berries when I can't get them fresh and get excellent results.
 The nutty topping adds a lovely crunch to this dessert.
 And if you can tolerate it, a scoop of homemade ice cream is perfect.
-This recipe will be shared exclusively with participants of the Christmas Cooking Class.
-Reserve your place here.
+This recipe is available exclusively to participants of the Christmas Cooking Class.
+Get instant access here.

 Lemon tart is one of my all time favourite desserts.
 I love the citrus tang from the lemon juice and zest, paired with the crisp pastry base.
 It's delicious served as it is, or with a scoop of whipped coconut cream on the side.
-This recipe will be shared exclusively with participants of the Christmas Cooking Class.
-Reserve your place here.
+This recipe is available exclusively to participants of the Christmas Cooking Class.
+Get instant access here.

 Mini Christmas puddings with warm custard